 - The computer is overloaded

 The first troubleshooting step is to ensure the phone is connected directly to your computer, and not through a hub.
 All hubs and adapters made by Apple work perfectly, but there are a number of third-party hubs that aren't powerful enough.
 We're yet to find a USB hub in a monitor that causes problems.

 Once you've made it work by removing the hub or switching cables, it may be that you can reintroduce your hub with fewer devices connected to it.
 Seeing the charging indicator on the iPhone and iPad flicker on and off is a good indicator, but if the charging indicator is on solidly it does not necessarily mean a third-party hub will work.

-If you suspect the issue may be caused by your Mac being too slow, try lowering the resolution in Camo Studio to the lowest setting.
+If you suspect the issue may be caused by your Mac or PC being too slow, try lowering the resolution in Camo Studio to the lowest setting.
 If that works, it's a good indicator, and we'd love to hear from you.
-Please let us know, as we should be able to make even the slowest Mac run with 720p.
+Please let us know, as even the slowest computer should run with 720p.